DaveDev42/wget-faster/SPEC.md

 **Test Suite Separation**: wget test suite integration is maintained in a separate GPL-3.0 licensed repository to ensure complete license isolation.

-**Binary Testing**: wget tests run against the compiled wget-faster binary, similar to how browsers are tested with W3C test suites.
+**Binary Testing**: wget tests run against the compiled wgetf binary, similar to how browsers are tested with W3C test suites.
 No code linking or derivation occurs.